KapralTeam/19_FE_EXAM_Advanced_HTML_CSS/README.md

 # MarioGame
-A simple Javascript game for demonstrstion reasons.
+A simple Javascript game for demonstration reasons.